Aston13/Cinema-Group-Project/README.md

   -	[ ]	review, make any corrections, re-test, and repeat.
   - [ ]	At the end of Sprint Cycle 1 evaluate what has been achieved and identify what still  needs to be done.
 Use this to decide on aims for Sprint Cycle 2:

 - Decide on priorities.
-Produce Sprint Cycle2 Plan.
+Produce Sprint Cycle 2 Plan.
 Get it signed by the Sprint Master Carry out the planned the tasks, including:
   -	[ ]	produce test plan/s
   -	[ ]	develop your software